kyj93790/Advanced-Software-Practices-I/week04/README.md

 All the package needed for environment is included in directory "env" <br>
 You can follow the instructions in pdf file to set the environment for this project

-After you set all the thing needed, then fill the TO DO part in "lane_detection.py"
+After you set all the things needed, then fill the TO DO part in "lane_detection.py"

 Good Luck !